Nexmo/nexmo-developer/CONTRIBUTING.md

 This project uses [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 We are happy to have issues opened for discussion, but we don't require an issue to be created before a pull request is opened.
 When you have a change you want us to consider:

 * Create a new branch on your own fork, from an up-to-date master branch.
-* Make the changes on that new branch.
+* Make the changes to that new branch.
 * Open a pull request for us, making sure to tell us what you changed and why in the pull request title and description.
 Pull requests without a meaningful title and a completed template may be closed.

 If you need more information about how to do any of the above, we recommend the [GitHub Help pages](https://help.github.com/), which are indeed very helpful.